Sahil3201/Sahil3201/README.md

 MSc in Computer Science (Data Science) at Trinity College Dublin
 ----------------------------------------------------------------

-I am an aspiring data scientist who is currently pursuing my Master of Science degree in Computer Science (Data Science) at Trinity College Dublin.
-I have a Bachelor of Engineering degree in Information Technology with Distinction from Dwarkadas J. Sanghvi College of Engineering.
-I have professional experience as an intern at Sustainable Living Lab in Singapore and Lesmor Design Pvt Ltd in India, where I worked on exciting projects involving machine learning, computer vision, cloud computing, and mobile application development.
-I have also published a book chapter and filed a patent on Smart Baby Cradle for Infant Soothing and Monitoring.
-I have skills in Python, CPP, Java, SQL, Node.JS, NoSQL, OpenCV, JS, MongoDB, AWS Lambda, AWS IOT core, AWS S3, AWS DynamoDB, AWS API Gateway and AWS EC2.
+Hello, I'm Sahil Lunawat, a dedicated data science enthusiast currently pursuing my MSc in Computer Science at Trinity College Dublin.
+With a solid foundation in Information Technology from Dwarkadas J. Sanghvi College of Engineering, I'm focused on applying my skills to real-world challenges.

+Throughout my academic journey, I've interned at the Sustainable Living Lab in Singapore and Lesmor Design Pvt Ltd in India.
+These experiences have allowed me to contribute to diverse projects, including machine learning, computer vision, cloud computing, and mobile application development.

+Beyond academia, I've made contributions to the literary world with a published book chapter and explored innovation through a filed patent on a Smart Baby Cradle for Infant Soothing and Monitoring.
+My skill set includes proficiency in Python, CPP, Java, SQL, Node.JS, NoSQL, OpenCV, JS, MongoDB, and various AWS technologies.

+I'm passionate about the potential of data science and technology.
+Let's connect and explore opportunities together! 🌐✨

 * 🌍  I'm based in Dublin, Ireland
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/sahil-lunawat/)